HeyITGuyFixIt/nextgen_bows/README.md

 ## Features

-* bow will force you sneak when loaded (optional dep. playerphysics)
+* bow will force you sneak when loaded (optional dep. playerphysics/player_monoids)
 * loaded bow will slightly adjust the player FOV
 * bow uses minetest tool capabilities - if the bow is not loaded for long enough (time from last puch) the arrow will fly shorter range
 * arrow uses raycast